 A low monthly cost is what makes the platform one of the most popular cable TV alternatives.

-What makes Sling TV unique is that it offers two main channel packages: Sling TV Orange and Sling TV Blue.
-While some popular channels, like A&E and CNN, are in both Sling TV packages, other important ones, like ESPN and FS1, are not.
+There are two main channel packages.
+These include Sling TV Orange and Sling TV Blue.
+While some popular networks like A&E and CNN are in both Sling TV packages, other important ones like ESPN and FS1 are not.

-Sling TV also bundles both Orange and Blue into one channel package.
-This gives you access to all of its channels for a lower price ($40) than buying both Sling TV packages separately, which would cost $50.
+The service also bundles both Orange and Blue into one package.
+This provides you access to all of its channels for a lower price ($50) than buying both Sling TV plans separately, which would cost $70.

 Of all the programming available on Sling TV Orange channels, there is one channel that people look for more than any other – ESPN.

-The Sling TV Orange Channel list comes with more than 30 channels, including AMC, CNN, ESPN, Food Network, and TBS.
+The Orange Channel plan list currently comes with 32 channels, including AMC, CNN, ESPN, Food Network, and TBS.

-As you can see, the Sling TV Orange channel lineup offers a good variety of content from news to sports to lifestyle and entertainment channels as well as programming for kids.
-For example, Disney Channel is part of Sling TV Orange.
+As you can see, the Orange channel lineup offers a good variety of content, from news to sports to lifestyle and entertainment channels.
+It also has programming for kids.

 One drawback of the Sling Orange plan is that it only allows you to watch content on one screen at a time.

-Other plans allow you to use Sling TV on up to three or four screens at once, so if that’s important to you, you may want to opt for the Sling Blue or Sling Orange + Blue plan.
+Other plans let you stream Sling TV on up to three or four screens at once.
+If that’s important to you, you may want to opt for the Blue or Orange + Blue plan.

-Not only will you enjoy FOX, FOX Sports, FS1 and FS2, you’ll also get NBC Sports Network and the NFL Network, making the Blue channel package a good option for sports fans.
+Not only will you enjoy FOX Sports 1, but you’ll also get NBC Sports Network and the NFL Network, making the Blue channel package a terrific option for sports fans.

-Another highlight of Sling Blue is that it allows you to watch TV on up to three screens at a time.
+Another highlight of Sling Blue is that it allows you to watch TV on up to three screens simultaneously.